mis à jour

 Aide

 So much to do!
 Some we know, some we are learning.
-Bring your expertise--or your willingness to work, try and learn.
+Bring your expertise--or your willingness to help, try and learn.
 That's the approach we have!

-Examples of our homesteading tasks over the course of the year:
+Examples of OUR homesteading tasks over the course of the year.
+Workawayers will be invited to contribute.

-FALL--harvesting apples, making cider, clearing fields, building compost, updating our seed shed and root cellar, weeding, establishing new beds, cutting back plants, food preservation, irrigation using our traditional acequia system.
+FALL--harvesting apples, making cider, clearing fields, compost tasks, updating our seed shed and root cellar, weeding, establishing new beds, cutting back plants, food preservation, tasks with our traditional acequia system.

-WINTER--Updating seed shed, cleaning/building beds, building soil, weeding, pruning orchard, and vineyard, caring for chickens, inside projects like house/cooking help.
+WINTER--updating seed shed, cleaning/building beds, soil tasks, weeding, pruning orchard, and vineyard, caring for chickens, inside projects in the house/cooking help.
 This is a slow time on the farm, so projects are all over the place.

 Winter visits are for people who like things low and slow, don't mind cleaning, organizing, and indoor projects, and want to ski, explore Santa Fe and the area, write, and enjoy a Hygge time by the fire.
 You should be a low-key person if winter is of interest.